Le lien vers cette page a été envoyé avec succès aux destinataires.

 You are a French tax resident

-If you are fiscally resident in France, you have to pay social contributions on your income from wealth and capital, even if they are exempt from income tax.
+If you are domiciled in France for tax purposes, you have to pay social contributions on your wealth and capital income, even if they are exempt from income tax.

 ---|---|